 Christie Slater Hubley

 Christie founded Tinker Art Studio and opened the doors in January, 2012.
 Prior to starting the Tinker, Christie taught third grade at The Studio School, an arts-integrated magnet school in Northglenn, CO, from 2009-2011 and was the founding grade-level teacher.
 She then established a ceramics program at The Studio School and continued teaching in the Ceramics Studio through 2014.
 Christie is also an arts-integration specialist--collaborating with classroom teachers to plan arts-integrated thematic units of study.
 She holds her Masters of Education in Integrated Teaching through the Arts, and her Colorado State Teaching License with an endorsement in Elementary Education as well as Art.
 She has a BA in English Literature from the University of Colorado at Boulder.
-When not teaching or managing the business, Christie is a ceramic artist and enjoys both wheel throwing and handbuilding.
-A native of Western North Carolina, Christie moved to Boulder 12 years ago and enjoys Colorado activities and adventures with her husband, Sam, and their dog, Larkspur.
+When not teaching or managing the business, Christie enjoys Colorado activities and adventures with her husband, their 1-year-old daughter, and dog.

 Heather grew up in Arkansas and attended college at The University of Arkansas at Fayetteville where she graduated with a BFA in Art Education.
 Her emphasis was on painting with a secondary on printmaking.
 She moved to Boulder in 2014 and centers her lifestyle around her passions: teaching art, gardening, biking, yoga and hiking with her two dogs, Kava & Daisy.